 The National Certified Counselor (NCC) is a prerequisite for the CCMHC specialty.
 If you are not an NCC, please review these requirements.

-You must have completed a total of at least 60 semester or 90 quarter hours of graduate-level academic credit in counseling from a regionally accredited program.
+You must have completed a total of at least 60 semester or 90 quarter hours of graduate-level academic credit in counseling from an institutionally accredited program.

 All courses used to fulfill the coursework content areas, with the exception of supervised field experience, must carry at least two semester or three quarter hours of graduate-level credit.
 No course may be used to fulfill more than one content area.
 You must have taken a course covering Clinical Diagnosis and Treatment and also must have taken courses covering at least three of the following six content areas: